fluencelabs/gitbook-docs/js-sdk/2_basics.md

 If everything has been done correctly yuo should see `Hello, world!` in the console.

-The next section will cover in-depth and advanced usage JS SDK
+The next section will cover in-depth and advanced usage of Fluence JS

 The code from this section is available in on [github](https://github.com/fluencelabs/examples/tree/main/js-sdk-examples/hello-world)